 - 3 Air squats

 The circuit follows the minute-on-the-minute technique.
-Since it is comparatively long, you must start slowly and stay motivated.
+Since it is comparatively long, you must start slowly and stay motivated when doing bodyweight exercises like this.

 10. Barbell EMOM Workouts